lukeraymonddowning/alpinimations/README.md

   </div>
 </div>
 ```
-Note how we can use the `@amin` blade directive to include all the necessary alpine animation directives.
+Note how we can use the `@anim` blade directive to include all the necessary alpine animation directives.
 A list of all Tailwind UI animations available can be found below.

 We can go even further here.
 As most animations are coupled with `x-show`, Alpinimations includes an `@xshow` blade directive.
 Check it out: